 Get a reliable ad blocker

-A good ad blocker is an ideal way to block ads and unnecessary pop-ups on your favourite websites.
+A good ad blocker is an ideal way to block ads and unnecessary pop-ups on your favorite websites.
 You can install an ad blocker as an extension on your browser.
 This will help keep off all the annoying pop-ups on Facebook, Youtube, and on your cryptocurrency platform.

 Blocking ads is an easy way to block third-party snoopers and trackers.